-We measure the performance of general hospitals against criteria relating to care delivery which are known to impact people with dementia while in hospital.
+We measure the performance of general hospitals in England and Wales against criteria relating to care delivery which are known to impact people with dementia while in hospital.

 These standards are from national and professional guidance, including NICE Quality Standards and guidance, the Dementia Friendly Hospitals charter, and reports from the Alzheimer’s Society, Age Concern and Royal Colleges.
 Standards are updated for every round of audit.